 The Company believes that fostering long-term customer relationships is critical to the Company's success.
 Through these long-term relationships, the Company is able to better understand its customer's needs and to tailor transportation services for a specific customer, regardless of the customer's size or volume.
-The Company currently has full time marketing representatives at each Hub with primary responsibility for servicing local and regional accounts.
-These sales representatives work from the 27 Hubs and the Company's satellite sales offices.
+The Company currently has full time marketing representatives at each Hub and Hub Distribution with primary responsibility for servicing local and regional accounts.
+These sales representatives work from the local Hubs, Hub Distribution and the Company's satellite sales offices.
 This network provides a local marketing contact for small and medium shippers in most major metropolitan areas within the United States.

 In 1985, the Company established the National Accounts group to service the needs of the nation's largest shippers.
-The Company recognized that although large shippers originate freight from multiple locations throughout the country, their logistics function is usually centralized.
+The Company recognized that although most large shippers originate freight from multiple locations throughout the country, their logistics function is usually centralized.
 The Company essentially mirrored this structure by servicing national accounts from a central location and parceling out the servicing of individual freight shipments to the appropriate Hub.
-There are currently 16 National Accounts sales representatives who report to the Company's Executive Vice President of National $\bar{\operatorname{Accounts}}.$ The National Accounts sales representatives regularly call on the nation's largest shippers to develop business relationships and to expand the Company's participation in servicing their transportation needs.
-When a business opportunity is identified by a National Accounts sales representative, the Company's market development and pricing personnel and the local Hubs work together to provide a transportation solution tailored to the customer's needs.
-Local Hubs provide transportation services to National Accounts customers.
+There are currently 18 National Accounts sales representatives who report either directly or indirectly to the Company's Executive Vice President of Marketing.
+The National Accounts sales representatives regularly call on the nation's largest shippers to develop business relationships and to expand the Company's market development and pricing personnel and the local Hubs work together to provide a transportation services to National Accounts customers.
 After the plan is implemented, National Accounts' personnel maintain regular contact with the shipper to ensure customer satisfaction and to refine the process as necessary.

 This unique combination of local and regional marketing has produced a large, diverse customer base.
-The Company services customers in a wide variety of industries, including automotive, consumer products, printing, paper, retail, chemicals and electronics.
+The Company services customers in a wide variety of industries, including automotive, chemicals, consumer products, electronics, paper, printing, and retail.